steph72/fcio-tutorial/docs/README.md

 - 2nd palette bank support
 - etc. pp.

-Since I'll not be able to extend FCIO much in the near future (because that way I'll never get my CRPG finished), I'd be delighted if someone else started tackling these things.
-Like all of mega65-libc, FCIO is open source and begs to be extended by *you*.
+Since I'll not be able to extend *fcio* much in the near future (because that way I'll never get my CRPG finished), I'd be delighted if someone else started tackling these things.
+Like all of mega65-libc, *fcio* is open source and begs to be extended by *you*.